Michasa/blockchain-developer-bootcamp-final-project/README.md

 There are so many things going on with this part of the project but here are ones of note:

-- **_accountabil-eth-y/src/contexts/index.js _**: Context Provider, contains various functions that are imported by pages to call functions on the AccountabilityCheckerFactory and AccountabilityChecker contracts
+- **_accountabil-eth-y/src/contexts/index.js _**: Context Provider, contains various functions that are imported by pages to call functions on the AccountabilityCheckerFactory and AccountabilityChecker contracts to get data and action transactions
 - **_accountabil-eth-y/src/pages _**: pages of the application that users interact with are stored here.
 - **_accountabil-eth-y/src/smart-contract/ _**: Where the ABI of the AccountabilityCheckerFactory and AccountabilityChecker contracts is kept (please update this if you make changes to the smart contracts in smartcontract/contracts) and functions that instantiate Contract objects from them.
 - **_accountabil-eth-y/src/Routes.js _**: Defines the routing structure of the application.